THM-MoTE/mope-server/README.md

   Our main goal is to provide a similar development environment for Modelica like ENSIME for Scala.

-# Developer Informations
+# Developer Information's
 Side notes about our tests:
 - Currently our tests are targeted at OMC and are going to fail if you are compiling using JModelica

-Some developer informations about OpenModelica and OMC which are quite helpful:
+Some developer information about OpenModelica and OMC which are quite helpful:

 - [OpenModelica System Documentation](https://openmodelica.org/svn/OpenModelica/tags/OPENMODELICA_1_9_0_BETA_4/doc/OpenModelicaSystem.pdf)